-Sarah has taken additional training in myofascial therapy, arthrokinetic therapy, ortho-bionomy, movement assessment and corrective exercise therapy, neurostructural integration, hot stone massage, cranio-sacral therapy, visceral massage, and Reiki Level 1.
-Along with working as a registered massage therapist, Sarah has been teaching at OVCMT for 15 years.
-Her primary roles have been teaching musculoskeletal anatomy, integrated sciences, and therapeutic exercise; however, she has also supervised sports massage and hydrotherapy clinics, and has been an examiner for practical exams.
+Sarah has taken additional training in myofascial therapy, arthrokinetic therapy, Ortho-Bionomy®, movement assessment and corrective exercise therapy, neurostructural integration, hot stone massage, cranio-sacral therapy, visceral massage, and Reiki Level 1.
+Along with working as a registered massage therapist, Sarah taught at OVCMT for 15 years.
+Her primary roles were teaching musculoskeletal anatomy, integrated sciences, and therapeutic exercise; however, she also supervised sports massage and hydrotherapy clinics, and was an examiner for practical exams.

 Sarah's goal as a massage therapist is to help clients achieve pain relief, reduce tissue restrictions, improve joint mobility and thus restore quality of living.
-Through a combination of massage therapy and education on home care, such as stretching and strengthening exercises, hydrotherapy, and ergonomic changes at work or home.
+This is achieved through a combination of massage therapy and education on home care.
+Which includes stretching and strengthening exercises, hydrotherapy, and ergonomic changes at work or home.
 She can treat many conditions and provide activity or work-related modification advice.
 These home care tools will address the nature of postural imbalances and activity and work-related strains from faulty biomechanics.